xxdoopie/Team-Task-Management-System/README.md

 ## 🚀 Live Demo

 https://team-management-app-alpha.vercel.app/
-Here are some demo accounts to use;
-an admin account: admin@gmail.com / Admin@123
+Here are some demo accounts to use: an admin account: admin@gmail.com / Admin@123 an employee account: mike@mikecorp.com / Employee@123

-an employee account:
+Or you can create your own admin or employee account:
 To create an admin account, The admin code is: ABCD1234